Web Analytics

 October 15, 2024

-Yesterday, Kamala Harris delivered the above statement in “honor” of “Indigenous People’s Day.”
-Of course, we’ve long known what it would mean when the name of this day was changed from Columbus Day and given this mouthful of a name — thought up by those who have a conquering ideology.
-Communists love to change holidays and to eradicate the racial roots of the people they conquer — while maintaining their own.
-Still Kamala’s openly Marxist comments and undisguised contempt (notice her facial expressions) for America’s origins — on a day once devoted to patriotism — are shocking.
+KAMALA Harris delivered the above statement yesterday in “honor” of “Indigenous People’s Day.”
+Of course, we’ve long known what it would mean when the name of this day was changed from Columbus Day and given this mouthful of a name.
+Communists love to change holidays and to eradicate the roots of the people they conquer — while maintaining their own.
+Still Kamala’s openly Marxist comments and undisguised contempt (notice her facial expressions) for America’s origins — on a day once devoted to patriotism — are shocking even for her.
 These are the words of a dangerous revolutionary.
 Furthermore, they are false, or at the very least highly slanted.

 Columbus Day used to be a day to love America.
 Now it’s a day to hate it.
 Again, look at the anger.
 She has all but said, “Get Whitey.”